MichalMalyska/personal_website/_includes/bragsheet.md

 * Pioneered a novel architecture for generating supporting evidence for ML model predictions, implemented and deployed it leading to a 300% increase in business KPIs for the product
 * Engaged with customers and gathered feedback to iterate on model improvements, ensuring alignment with customer needs and expectations.
 * Conducted ML feature discovery calls with end users, resulting in the development of simple ML models that significantly enhanced product performance
-* CEstablished a custom quality assurance process for on-premises model deployments in a secure environment, guaranteeing model reliability and performance.
+* Established a custom quality assurance process for on-premises model deployments in a secure environment, guaranteeing model reliability and performance.
 * Authored a series of Architecture Decision Records that still serve as the model for decision documents for the company
 * Actively contributed to the company's culture by hosting weekly game sessions and fostering a positive and engaging atmosphere in meetings.
 * Implemented a comprehensive testing suite for the ML stack, including model minification allowing for pre-commit end-to-end ML testing